rails/jbuilder/README.md

 ## Formatting Keys

-Keys can be auto formatted using `key_format!`, this can be used to convert keynames from the standard ruby_format to camelCase:
+Keys can be auto formatted using `key_format!`, this can be used to convert key names from the standard ruby_format to camelCase:

 ```ruby
 json.key_format! camelize: :lower